-Real-many and rise Researching the second course Rationale The Earth and Environmental Science Stage 6 Syllabus explores the Earth's renewable and non-renewable resources and also environmental issues.
+Rationale The Earth and Environmental Science Stage 6 Syllabus explores the Earth's renewable and non-renewable resources and also environmental issues.
 An understanding of the Earth's resources and the ability to live sustainably on the planet is a central purpose of the study of Earth and Environmental Science.
 Earth and Environmental Science involves the analysis, processing and evaluation of qualitative and quantitative data in order to formulate explanations and solve problems.
 In conjunction with knowledge and understanding, communication skills are essential in forming evidence-based conclusions or arguments.
 The course provides the foundation knowledge and skills required to study Earth and Environmental science after completing school, and supports participation in careers in a range of related industries.
 The application of earth and environmental science is essential in addressing current and future environmental issues and challenges.
 It is also necessary for the use and management of geological resources that are important to Australia's sustainable future.
-Preliminary Content Year 11 Course Module 1: Earth's Resources This module investigates compositional layers of the Earth.
+Preliminary Content Year 11 Course This module investigates compositional layers of the Earth.
 Students engage with rock composition and the origins of the component materials, including minerals.
 They extend their knowledge of the Earth and space from Science Stage 5 by learning about soil, the Rock Cycle and technologies used to gather geological data.
 Students explore science as a human endeavour in relation to the work of geologists, including the significance of this work to the mining of non-renewable resources.
 They also explore technologies used to gather and interpret data, including absolute and relative dating of rocks.
 Module 2: Plate Tectonics The Earth's surface is made of a series of tectonic plates that move and interact with one another.
 Solid evidence for the theory of plate tectonics was not proposed until the early 20th century.
 Initially, the theory was dismissed because of a lack of evidence.
-Eventually, however, the work of a series of scientists was combined to produce enough evidence to support acceptance of this theory.
+Eventually, however, the work of a series of scientists was combined to produce enough evidence to support acceptance of the theory.
 In many cases, the development of new technologies has allowed the individual pieces of this scientific puzzle be put together.
-The theory of plate tectonics can explain not only the location and causes of earthquakes and volcances, but also the location of mountain ranges (both above and under the oceans) and deep ocean floor trenches.
+The theory of plate tectonics can explain not only the location and causes of earthquakes and volcanoes, but also the location of mountain ranges (both above and under the oceans) and deep ocean floor trenches.
 This theory also helps to explain many aspects of climate, evolution and extinction, and supports predictions about the future.
 Module 3: Energy Transformations Earth's processes require energy.
-This energy may be transformed from one form into another or transferred between the Earth's spheres.
+This energy may be transformed from one form into another or transferred between objects.
+Energy from the Sun and the Earth's interior control processes within and between the Earth's spheres.
 Heat and gravitational energy in the Earth's interior also drives the movements of tectonic plates.
 Energy transfers that occur on different timescales between the atmosphere, oceans and land generate weather and climate phenomena.
-The influence of cyclic phenomena, including El Niño and La Niña, affect global weather patterns.
-Knowledge of the Earth's

-Module 5: Earth's Processes

-HSC Content Module 6: Hazards

-Year 12 Course Module 7: Climate Science

-Module 8: Resource Management
+The influence of cyclic phenomena, including El Niño and HSC Content Year 12 Course Module 5: Earth's Processes Module 6: Hazards Module 7: Climate Science Module 8: Resource Management